Get Your FREE Weekly Meal Planner Here

 Bratty Kids Is It Nature Or Nurture?
 Who’s To Blame?

-This week there was a bit of discussion on Facebook about a post a wrote a while back: Is Your Lazy Parenting Setting Your Kid Up To Fail?
-There was some discussion about “bratty” kids.
-That’s not quite what the post was about, but, you know Facebook threads can run amuck! lol
+This week there was a bit of discussion on Facebook about bratty children behavior because of a post a wrote a while back: Is Your Lazy Parenting Setting Your Kid Up To Fail?

 Please don’t get upset and tell me that some kids have disorders that cause this behavior, I am obviously not talking about those situations.
 But, not every kid that is deemed a brat has a disorder.